 Health Insurance costs and child support

 Either you or your ex-spouse will be responsible for providing your child with health insurance.
-It is presumed under the law that your ex-spouse will provide health insurance if they are also providing child support.
+The law presumes that if your ex-spouse is providing child support, they will also provide health insurance.
 This is not necessarily how it always turns out, however.

-If you can provide health insurance more readily or more inexpensively through your employer, you could be ordered to do so, and your ex-spouse would then be ordered to pay you monthly for the costs of doing so.
+If you can obtain health insurance more readily or at a lower cost through your employer, the court may order you to do so.
+In this case, your ex-spouse would be ordered to reimburse you monthly for these expenses.

 Having questions about child support is customary, both before and after your divorce has concluded.
 You don't want to act based on an assumption or an incorrectly held belief.